 Noise by Part of Atlantic Beaches

 Average noise levels for Atlantic Beaches residents, grouped by direction from the center of Atlantic Beaches.
-Southern Atlantic Beaches carries the highest population-weighted average; Northern Atlantic Beaches carries the lowest.
-Just 13% of residents in Northern Atlantic Beaches live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Atlantic Beaches.
+The highest population-weighted average is in southern Atlantic Beaches; the lowest is in northeastern Atlantic Beaches, where just 13% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Eastern Atlantic Beaches